-Constipation is a very common medical condition in first world countries and is increasingly seen in childhood.
-With up to 30% of the general population suffering from this bowel related discomfort, a quarter of all cases start in infancy.
+Constipation is a very common medical condition in first-world countries and is increasingly seen in childhood.
+With up to 30% of the general population suffering from this bowel-related discomfort, a quarter of all cases start in infancy.

 It is not a disease but rather a collection of signs and symptoms causing both misery and discomfort to not only the child but the family too.
 With constipation, bowel movements are abnormally delayed or infrequent and stools are dry and hardened (in most cases).
-When stools accumulate in the rectum (and sometimes in the colon), the bowel is impacted causing soft or liquid stools to leak; this is referred to as soiling, mostly affecting toddlers and older children.
+When stools accumulate in the rectum (and sometimes in the colon), the bowel is impacted causing soft or liquid stools to leak; this is referred to as soiling, and mostly affects toddlers and older children.

 Normal bowel movements can vary; infants pass stools up to 4 times per day in the first couple of months and even as little as twice per week from the first year of life.
 At the age of 4, toddlers normally have similar bowel movement patterns to adults, going once a day (but ranging from 3 times per day to three times per week).
 Overall breastfed babies tend to have softer and more frequent bowel movements compared to formula-fed infants.